NexPlayer/Android-SDK/advanced.md

 ### NexStatisticsMonitor.InitialStatisticsMetric Enum Reference

-This is an enumeration of the possible initial statistics that can be requested when initializing playback of HLS, DASH or SS content in `NexPlayer`™.
+This is an enumeration of the possible initial statistics that can be requested when initializing playback of HLS, DASH or SS content in `NexPlayer`.

 Since this statistics metric is only for monitoring the statistics related to the initialization of content, for more general playback statistics, monitor *GeneralStatisticsMetric* instead.